wilfer9008/Annotation_Tool_LARa/README.md

 Updating in progress.

 ## Prerequisites
-The implementation is done in Python:
+The implementation is done in Python 3.7:
-- torch
-- numpy
-- PyQt5
+-numpy
+-scipy
+-scikit-learn
+-PyQt5
+-pygtgraph
+-pytorch
+-PyOpenGL
+-dill

 ## Dataset